Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/PROPOSAL.md

 A description of your technical design.
 This should include:

+Dictionary attack: simple for loop through wordlist and try to extract with password Mask attack: same as above but only try the passwords that match the mask, mask will be defined by a string of underscores (which represents a wildcard), then letters will be used to represent the characters that are known.
+For example _____ is any password with 5 characters.
+While b___a is any password with 5 characters that starts with b and ends with a.
+Zip bomb:
 How you will be using the topics covered in class in the project.

 How you are breaking down the project and who is responsible for which parts.